lanzhang76/com_journal/README.md

 * synset: a set of synonyms that share a common meaning.
 * hypernyms and hyponym

-> hypernyms - the word that has broader meaning and more specific words underneath
+> hypernyms - the word that has broader meaning and more specific words underneath <br>
-> hyponym - the more specific word
+hyponym - the more specific word

 Wordnet exploration
-> Mophy for turning plural words to singular with inflectional ending rules
+> Mophy for turning plural words to singular with inflectional ending rules <br>
-> synsets("word", pos = '{n/v/a}').definition .examples()
+synsets("word", pos = '{n/v/a}').definition .examples()